ahmmedsabbirbd/BlogTakeWay/readme.txt

 == Description ==

-Blog TakeWay is a powerful WordPress plugin that leverages OpenAI's cutting-edge language models to automatically generate intelligent summaries and key takeaways for your blog content.
+Post Takeaways is a powerful WordPress plugin that leverages OpenAI's cutting-edge language models to automatically generate intelligent summaries and key takeaways for your blog content.
 Transform your posts into engaging, digestible content that keeps readers coming back for more.

-= 🚀 Why Choose Blog TakeWay? =
+= 🚀 Why Choose Post Takeaways? =

 * **AI-Powered Intelligence**: Uses GPT-4, GPT-3.5-turbo, and other OpenAI models for high-quality summaries
 * **Automatic Generation**: Summaries are created automatically when posts are published